Disabled Access

 The Americans with Disabilities Act gives civil rights protections to individuals with disabilities similar to those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
 It guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation, State and local government services, and telecommunications.

-Questions or concerns regarding disabled access issues should be addressed to the Building Official, Robin Woodman at rwoodman@ci.capitola.ca.us
+Questions or concerns regarding disabled access issues should be addressed to the Building Official, Eric Martin at emartin@ci.capitola.ca.us

 Accessibility and Your Business